MoonriseSoftwareCalifornia/CosmosCMS/README.md

 [![CodeQL](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml)
 [![Publish Docker Images CI](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml)

-Cosmos was built from lessons learned using SiteCore and WordPress to host high-traffic websites while at the California Department of Technology.
+Cosmos CMS was created by drawing on the lessons learned from both SiteCore and WordPress.

-SiteCore performed well but proved to be too expensive and complicated, while WordPress had security and performance challenges which required administrative intervention--effectively making the cost to host prohibitive.
-Both systems had features we liked, but we wanted something that was simpler to administer and use, less costly host, high performance and something open-source.
+Each platform had its own strengths and challenges, which provided us with valuable insights.

+**SiteCore** offered a decoupled architecture, resulting in high performance and strong security.
+However, it was expensive to license.

+**WordPress** excelled in user experience and was open-source, but it had security and performance issues that made systems administration overly complicated and costly.

+We aimed to develop a solution that combined the performance of SiteCore with the simplicity of WordPress.
+Cosmos CMS is easy to host, simple to administer, and user-friendly enough for non-technical content creators to use with little or no experience.

 ## Features

 Here are some of the features that make Cosmos stand out:

-* Cosmos is a cloud-native application, meaning systems administration is much easier.
+* Cloud-native for easier systems administration.
-* It's decoupled design with a static/dynamic publishing tier provide excellent performance.
+* Decoupled design with static/dynamic publishing for excellent performance.
-* Uses a high performance, distributed, NoSQL database and blob storage for built-in regional redundancy.
+* High-performance, distributed NoSQL database and blob storage for regional redundancy.
-* Easy to use, intuitive content tools: CKEditor, GrapesJS, VS Code (Monaco), Filerobot all in one package.
+* Intuitive content tools: CKEditor, GrapesJS, VS Code (Monaco), Filerobot.
-* Cosmos is open-source, licensed under [GNU GPL v.3](License.md).
+* Open-source, licensed under GNU GPL v.3.

 ## Use Cases

-* Cosmos is suitable for content-driven (HTML pages, images, videos, API "mashups") websites, especially where user-load the amount of content bytes is expected to be high.
-Example websites include: New York Times, National Geographic, Hulu, Condé Nast, TikTock, and Spotify for Artists.
+* Ideal for content-heavy websites like: New York Times, National Geographic, Hulu, Condé Nast, TikTok, Spotify for Artists.
-* Content must be delivered highly efficiently (lean in terms of less bytes--the better), and sudden busts.
+* Efficient content delivery with minimal bytes and handling sudden bursts.
-* Multi-regional redundancy with minimal administrative effort.
+* Multi-regional redundancy with minimal administration.
-* Content-driven website where non-technical contributors require little training.
+* User-friendly for non-technical contributors with little training.

 ## Content Editing Tools

-We wated a system that was easy for web developers to work with, and, a system where non-technical content editors can create and maintain web page content with little or no training.
-To do this we assembled the best collection of web content tools we could find.
-Here is our current list:
+We aimed to create a system that is user-friendly for both web developers and non-technical content editors.
+Our goal was to enable content editors to create and maintain web pages with minimal training.
+To achieve this, we assembled the best collection of web content tools available.

 ### CKEditor 5